Lundalogik/gobot/README.md

     help - Displays all of the help commands that Hubot knows about.
     ...

+If you install redis locally you can use:

+    redis-server
+    redis-cli ping

+To set it up and verify connectivity.
+Some useful commands are:

+    KEYS *
+    get hubot:storage
+    FLUSHALL
+    Del hubot:storage

 #### Testing stalker / activator script:
 Choose an email that recently registered. post this in the hubot (gobot) shell: